 Cliffs and talus slopes are uncommon to rare habitats within Ecoregion 5E.
 The potential for cliffs and talus slopes to occur within the HIWEC study area was identified during the background review.
-A few isolated cliff and talus slope features were identified within 120 m of the proposed HIWEC location during the 2014 and 2015 field studies (refer to Appendix F2).
+A total of six (6) isolated and potential cliff and talus slope features were identified within 120 m of the proposed HIWEC location during the 2014 and 2015 field studies (refer to Appendix F2).
+Of these, one